TULiberalArts/English/pages/undergradaute.md

 ## Creative Writing Concentration
 If writing is your passion, Temple’s Department of English offers a BA in English with a Concentration in Creative Writing.
 Our students are immersed in poetry and fiction and gain experience writing in different genres.
 Prominent and award-winning writers lead Temple’s undergraduate Creative Writing program - students work closely with faculty to become better writers and readers.
 We recommend Creative Writing Concentration students focus on either poetry, fiction or screenwriting.

-Learn More about Majoring in English with a Concentration in Creative Writing (will need link)
+Learn More about Temple's Creative Writing Concentration(will need link)

 ## Career Seminar
 The Department of English has both a well-established internship program and a popular Career Seminar that prepares English majors for life after graduation.
 The 1 credit course provides our students with resources designed to support career development.
 English majors meet alumni who discuss how they've used their training at the College of Liberal after graduation.
 The course familiarizes students with the skills employers look for and also offers instruction in editing cover letters, resumes and job search strategy.